Enabling Internet Functionality

 Listing the Proxy Bypass

 Host names or IP addresses that should not be sent to the proxy can be listed in the proxy bypass list.
 This list can contain wildcards, "*", which cause the application to bypass the proxy server for addresses that fit the specified pattern.
 To list multiple addresses and host names, separate them with semicolons in the proxy bypass string.
-If the "
+If the "" macro is specified, the function bypasses the proxy for any host name that does not contain a period.

 By default, WinINet will bypass the proxy for requests that use the host names "localhost", "loopback", "127.0.0.1", or "[::1]".
 This behavior exists because a remote proxy server typically will not resolve these addresses properly.